hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Learning to Accelerate by the Methods of Step-size Planning](https://arxiv.org/abs/2204.01705).
 Hengshuai Yao. arXiv:2204.01705.
 2022.

-In this paper, I discussed (1) why negative step-sizes make sense; (2) why the diagonal-matrix step-size is suitable for optimization and deep learning; (3) why we should treat gradient descent update as data; and (4) Is it posible to use the gradient descent update data to learn and plan step-sizes?
+In this paper, I discussed (1) why negative step-sizes make sense; (2) the diagonal-matrix step-size has the same projection power as a full-sized matrix; (3) the gradient descent update is data; and (4) we can use the gradient descent update data to learn and plan step-sizes to accelerate gradient descent.

 All the above four questions can be understood from this figure in the paper.
 <div align="center">